azezsan/minimal-monorepo/packages/db/README.md

 ## Component Details

 ### Database Connection (`src/db.ts`)
-Contains the database connection configuration and client setup.
-This is where we initialize our connection to the database using Drizzle ORM.
+Contains the database connection configuration. it exports the function `initializeD1` which expects a Cloudflare D1 binding to be initalized

+visit https://developers.cloudflare.com/workers/runtime-apis/bindings to learn more about bindings

 ### Migrations (`src/drizzle/`)